CBEP-SoCB/Biomonitoring_sum/Analysis/Trend-Analysis.md

 analysis.

-We want to be able to say “this site is getting better”, but for **most** sites, data is too sparse to make any such comparison with ordinal data.
+We want to be able to say “this site is getting better”, but for **most** sites, data is too sparse to make any such comparison.
 As a result, we need to restrict our attention to the small number of sites with rich data histories.
 Still, results are disappointing.
 Analysis based on ordinal models requires a fair amount of data, and while modeling is successful, and informative, none of the sites show trends that meet conventional standards of statistical significance, simply because the sample sizes are too small.
 Interpreting model results, therefore, is difficult or impossible, and results of these analyses can not really be incorporated into State of Casco Bay.

 # Utility Functions